KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

 The only new syntax feature is that **several keys** are used in the `Services` and `Usages` dictionaries, in order to identify the usage array linked to a particular service that is used by a particular customer.
 Finally, as the number of secondary table levels increases in a snowflake schema, the identification key becomes longer and is made up of the concatenation of multiple identifier variables (i.e. customer_id and service_id).

-### Snowfalke Schema with External Tables
+### Snowflake Schema with External Tables

-This third example, similar to the previous one, adds an external table whose type is `City`, allowing the `Adress` type to be completed with information specific to the city (e.g. the time zone).
+This third example, similar to the previous one, adds an external table whose type is `City`, allowing the `Address` type to be completed with information specific to the city (e.g. the time zone).
 The relational schema considered is represented as follows:
 ```
     Customer
     |